Liam Connor: Storylines

 That night, as the boys are on a pub crawl, Liam realises he has left his wallet behind in the pub that they have just left and is told by Tony to go back and get it.
 However, as Liam is walking across the road, he is hit and killed instantly by a car at high speed driven by Jimmy Dockerson (Robert Beck), the man who Tony had hired to kill Liam.
 In tears, Tony falls to the floor, and orders everyone to move out of the way and call an ambulance.
 Moments after the incident, Maria arrives to tell Liam her news but is distraught to find him lying motionless on the road.
-Carla, meanwhile, is forced to hold back the true extent of her own devastation as husband-to-be Tony looms over the lifeless body.
+Carla is forced to hold back the true extent of her own devastation as husband-to-be Tony looms over the lifeless body.
 Later, Tony heads to the canal and out of his pocket he pulls Liam's wallet which he had stolen earlier as part of his elaborate plan to kill his love rival.
-Tony then callously takes out the cash in the wallet throws it into the water below.
+Tony then callously takes out the cash in the wallet and throws it into the water below.
 Liam's funeral is held on 27 October 2008.

 Reception

 For his role as Liam, James-Collier won "Best Newcomer" at the 2007 Inside Soap Awards.
 The character of Liam Connor has been widely praised since his introduction.
 Upon his exit in 2008, columnist Jim Shelley described Liam as "the most handsome, charming, likeable character in the series".
-Gareth McLean of the Guardian criticised Rob James-Collier's acting skills, writing, "Apparently, Liam (Rob James-Collier) is leaving Coronation Street for fear of being type-cast.
+Gareth McLean of the Guardian criticised Rob James-Collier's acting skills, writing: "Apparently, Liam (Rob James-Collier) is leaving Coronation Street for fear of being type-cast.
 (As what?
 A sideboard?
 A life-sized wooden replica of a person?)"